 2) Identify the location where the hearing will take place; and

-3) Provide information as to where the licensee may obtain the Division's Rules of Practice in Administrative Hearings (68 Ill.
+3) Provide information as to where the licensee may obtain the Department's Rules of Practice in Administrative Hearings (68 Ill.
 Adm.
 Code 1110).